scheng20/sharing-schedule-generator/README.md

 Additionally, there are several new features that I want to add in the future in order to enhance this program’s customizability and accessibility, so stay tuned!

-## More Questions?
+## :wave: More Questions?
-If you have any further questions or found any bugs to report, please feel free to contact me [here!](scheng.ca/#contact)
+If you have any further questions or found any bugs to report, please feel free to contact me [here!](http://scheng.ca/#contact)